Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

 Bilingual Lexicon Induction (BLI) is a popular internal task known to evaluate alignment on static embeddings, as it covers ca. 100 language pairs and focuses on the understanding of the alignment itself other than its impact on external tasks.
 In particular, BLI bases the induction of bilingual lexicons on static word embeddings, and compares the induced lexicons with gold lexicons.

 However, contextual embeddings lack such evaluation tasks.
 As \citet{artetxe-etal-2020-call} state, when not evaluated under similar conditions, the lessons learned from static embeddings cannot transfer to contextual ones.
-To this end, we perform simulation to construct synthetic data as the contextual extension of BLI (CBLI), which focuses on evaluating the alignment of multilingual subspaces on contextualized embeddings.
+To this end, we perform simulation to construct synthetic data as the contextual extension of BLI (CBLI), which focuses on evaluating the alignment of multilingual subspaces of contextualized embeddings.

 We split CBLI data to train, validation and test sets, and report Precision@K, as in BLI evaluation.
-Our creation procedure is two-fold: First, we sample source embeddings from a two-dimensional Gaussian mixture distribution, and then perform linear and non-linear transformations on them to produce target embeddings.
-By doing so, we mimic typologically dissimilar language (see Figure~\ref{fig:example}).
+Our creation procedure is two-fold: First, we sample source embeddings from a two-dimensional Gaussian (normal) mixture distribution, and then perform different transformations on them to produce target embeddings.
+By doing so, we mimic typologically dissimilar languages---see Figure~\ref{fig:example}.